avast/retdec-idaplugin/README.md

 The plugin is compatible with the following IDA versions: 7.x.
 The plugin does NOT work with IDA 6.x.
+The plugin binary itself is 64-bit, but at the moment, it supports only 32-bit address space.
+I.e. it works in `ida`, not `ida64`, and can decompile only 32-bit binaries.

 ## Installation and Use